chrisknapp98/lnu-parallel-computing/assignments/assignment_3/README.md

 This parallelization was able to be significantly improved by using cupy arrays instead of numpy arrays.
 To synchronize the program after each calculation (either red or black), we use the stream synchronization by cupy (`cp.cuda.stream.get_current_stream().synchronize()`).

-For get the optimal results, we are testing different grid sizes together with different threads per block.
+For getting optimal results, we are testing different grid sizes together with different threads per block.

 ### Run Code